5 Takeaways From U.S. Men's Soccer Team's Friendly Loss to Japan

-5 takeaways from USMNT’s friendly loss to Japan originally appeared on NBC Sports Chicago
+5 takeaways from USMNT’s friendly loss to Japan originally appeared on NBC Sports Bayarea

 Friday’s international matchup against Japan was not so friendly for the U.S. men’s national team.